ocaml/merlin/doc/dev/PROTOCOL.md

 `type` is an attempt to classify the error.
 `valid` is here mostly for informative purpose.
 It reflects whether Merlin was expecting such an error to be possible or not, and is useful for debugging purposes.
 `message` is the error description to be shown to the user.
+`sub` is an experimental extension to put more detailed information about type errors (for instance the location of the field that mismatches between an interface and an implementation).

 ### `expand-prefix -position <position> -prefix <string> [ -types <bool> ]`